 - iii.
-Implementation of Trade Facilitation Agreement and operationalization of National Single Window shall ensure facilitation of e-Commerce through simplified I&E forms, de minimis and expedited shipment provisions - iv.
+Implementation of Trade Facilitation Agreement and operationalization of National Single Window shall ensure facilitation of E-Commerce through simplified I&E forms, de minimis and expedited shipment provisions - iv.
 International best practices shall be continuously reviewed and followed regarding imposition of levies, customs duties and other taxes on e-goods and FBR (Customs) shall develop the necessary infrastructure and technical capabilities. - v.
-Online/e-Commerce businesses should be registered with SECP compulsorily, irrespective of legal nature of the business entity, i.e. to allow partnership firms and even single member companies doing online businesses to get registered.
-SECP shall add a separate category of e-Commerce and simplify the registration process by making necessary amendments in the Companies Act, 2017 and relevant rules and regulation. - vi.
-For foreign e-Commerce businesses, instead of SECP registration, requirement of registration of business shall be deemed to the extent of only liaison/ branch office registered with Board of Investment. - vii.
+Online/e-commerce businesses should be registered with SECP compulsorily, irrespective of legal nature of the business entity, i.e. to allow partnership firms and single member companies doing online businesses to get registered.
+SECP shall add a separate category of ecommerce and simplify the registration process by making necessary amendments in the Companies Act, 2017 and relevant rules and regulation. - vi.
+For foreign e-commerce businesses, instead of SECP registration, requirement of registration of business shall be deemed to the extent of only liaison/ branch office registered with Board of Investment. - vii.
 It shall be mandatory for all online businesses to maintain a physical address in Pakistan. - viii.
-Marketplaces shall follow a code of conduct, a proposed draft whereof is attached as Annexure-IV of this policy framework. - ix.
-The Schedule II (Distribution of Business among the Divisions) of the Rules of Business 1973 shall be suitably amended to allocate the subject of e-Commerce to the Commerce Division.
-Wherever the word commerce is used, it shall be accompanied by e-Commerce too. - x.
+Marketplaces shall follow a code of conduct, a proposed draft whereof is attached as Schedule B of this policy framework. - ix.
+The Schedule II (Distribution of Business among the Divisions) of the Rules of Business 1973 shall be suitably amended to allocate the subject of E-Commerce to the Commerce Division.
+Wherever the word commerce is used, it shall be accompanied by E-Commerce too. - x.
 Public and private sector shall be encouraged to use e-Procurement model.
-To encourage quick conversion of all Government procurement to e-Procurement, all procurement and transactions shall be shifted to e-Procurement and online payment systems within three years (Sep, 2022) of the launch of this policy.
-End to end business solutions shall be developed through market friendly approach.
+To encourage quick conversion of all Government procurement to e procurement, all government procurement shall be shifted to e procurement within three years (Sep, 2022) of the launch of this policy